KSDaemon/wampy.js/README.md

 options([opts])
 ---------------

-.options() method can be in two forms:
+.options() method can be called in two forms:
 * without parameters it will return current options
 * with one parameter as hash-table it will set new options.
 Support chaining.